 □ Tie new canes of blackberries and hybrid berries to support wires.
 Allow a maximum of eight canes per plant.
 Summer-prune gooseberries by cutting back side shoots to five leaves.
 Fasten grape stems to training wires.

 □ Plant new strawberries.
 Remove flowers from newly planted strawberries to prevent fruiting in their first year.
 Pinch off runners on new strawberry plants.
 Put cloches over strawberries in frosty regions if you want an early corp.
 Allow access for bees.
 Cover berries with netting to keep away birds.

 □ Thin citrus fruit, apples, and peaches.
 Thin heavy-cropping nectarines and peaches when the fruit is ½ in (1-1.5 cm) in diameter.
 Protect open flowers from frost damage by draping muslin or horticultural fleece over trees at night.
 Mist open peach flowers with a fine spray to help the setting of fruit.

 □ Check for pests and diseases.
 Watch for signs of fire blight; prune affected branches and dispose of them.
 Watch for borers and caterpillars on trees.
 Hang coddling moth traps on apple trees.
 Spray against apple scab, mildew, and aphids.

-These suggestions are divided into 4 major geographical areas: North and East and Midwest (zones 2 in the northern most areas to 6 along the coast), the South (zones 7 in the north to 10 in the far south), the Southwest and California (zones 7 in the coolest areas to 11), and the Northeast (zones 5 in the highest elevations to 8 along the coast).
+Here are regional gardening tips for April by major geographical areas in the United States: North and East and Midwest (zones 2 in the northernmost areas to 6 along the coast), the South (zones 7 in the north to 10 in the far south), the Southwest and California (zones 7 in the coolest areas to 11), and the Northeast (zones 5 in the highest elevations to 8 along the coast).

 □ Mid-month sow hardy vegetables: parsnip, salsify, beets, cabbage, lettuce, mustard, parsley, and peas.
 Transplant out early cabbage and onions from hotbeds to open ground.